Romania

 Fiscal losses

-Companies are allowed to carry forward fiscal losses declared in the annual CIT returns for a period of up to seven years, based on the FIFO method.
+Starting from 2024, companies are allowed to carry forward fiscal losses declared in the annual CIT returns for a period of up to five years, within 70% of the taxable profits threshold, based on the FIFO method.
 No related adjustment for inflation is allowed.

 Any loss incurred by a PE of a Romanian company located in a non-EU/European Free Trade Association (EFTA) member state or in a country that has a DTT in place with Romania is only deductible for tax purposes from the revenue derived by that PE, and losses can be carried forward only for a period of five years.